Skip to main content

 1. Composable Transaction — Combining atomic operations using locking-oriented programming is almost impossible.
 ZIO provides the STM data type, which has lots of combinators to compose transactions.

 2. Declarative — ZIO STM is completely declarative.
 It doesn't require us to think about low-level primitives.
 It doesn't force us to think about the ordering of locks.
-Reasoning concurrent program in a declarative fashion is very simple.
+Reasoning concurrent programs in a declarative fashion is very simple.
 We can just focus on the logic of our program and run it in a concurrent environment deterministically.
 The user code is much simpler of course because it doesn't have to deal with the concurrency at all.

-3. Optimistic Concurrency — In most cases, we are allowed to be optimistic, unless there is tremendous contention.
+3. Optimistic Concurrency — In most cases, we are allowed to be optimistic unless there is tremendous contention.
 So if we haven't tremendous contention it really pays to be optimistic.
 It allows a higher volume of concurrent transactions.

 4. Lock-Free — All operations are non-blocking using lock-free algorithms.

 5. Fine-Grained Locking— Coarse-grained locking is very simple to implement, but it has a negative impact on performance, while fine-grained locking significantly has better performance, but it is very cumbersome, sophisticated, and error-prone even for experienced programmers.
 We would like to have the ease of use of coarse-grain locking, but at the same time, we would like to have the efficiency of fine-grain locking.
 ZIO provides several data types which are a very coarse way of using concurrency, but they are implemented as if every single word were lockable.
 So the granularity of concurrency is fine-grained.
 It increases the performance and concurrency.
-For example, if we have two fibers accessing the same TArray, one of them read and write on the first index of our array, and another one is read and write to the second index of that array, they will not conflict.
+For example, if we have two fibers accessing the same TArray, one of them reads and writes on the first index of our array, and another one reads and writes to the second index of that array, they will not conflict.
 It is just like as if we were locking the indices, not the whole array.

 Implication of Using STM

 1. Running I/O Inside STM— There is a strict boundary between the STM world and the ZIO world.
 This boundary propagates even deeper because we are not allowed to execute arbitrary effects in the STM universe.
-Performing side effects and I/O operation inside a transaction is problematic.
+Performing side effects and I/O operations inside a transaction is problematic.
 In the STM the only effect that exists is the STM itself.
-We cannot print something or launch a missile inside a transaction as it will nondeterministically get printed on every reties that transaction do that.
+We cannot print something or launch a missile inside a transaction as it will nondeterministically get printed on every reties that transaction does that.

-2. Large Allocations — We should be very careful in choosing the best data structure using for using STM operations.
+2. Large Allocations — We should be very careful in choosing the best data structure for using STM operations.
 For example, if we use a single data structure with TRef and that data structure occupies a big chunk of memory.
 Every time we are updating this data structure during the transaction, the runtime system needs a fresh copy of this chunk of memory.

 3. Running Expensive Operations— The beautiful feature of the retry combinator is when we decide to retry the transaction, the retry avoids the busy loop.
 It waits until any of the underlying transactional variables have changed.
 However, we should be careful about running expensive operations multiple times.